alexpovel/srgn/README.md

 ## Walkthrough

 The tool is designed around **scopes** and **actions**.
 Scopes narrow down the parts of the input to process.
 Actions then perform the processing.
-Generally, actions are composable.
+Generally, both scopes and actions are composable, so more than one of each may be passed.
 Both are optional (but taking no action is pointless); specifying no scope implies the entire input is in scope.

 At the same time, there is considerable overlap with plain [`tr`][tr]: the tool is designed to have close correspondence in the most common use cases, and only go beyond when needed.

-Let's start with actions first, as scopes will get more advanced.

 ### Actions

 The simplest action is replacement.
 It is specially accessed (as an argument, not an option) for compatibility with [`tr`][tr], and general ergonomics.
-All other actions are given as flags.
+All other actions are given as flags, or options should they take a value.

 #### Replacement